lqueryvg/sud/readme.txt

 - Learning Python OO and TDD

-- Write a program which uses the same kinds of techniques that a human might use when solving Soduko puzzles, starting with the simplest techniques first and only applying the more complex techniques if the ones don't work.
+- Use the same techniques a human might use when solving Soduko, starting with the simplest techniques first and only applying the more complex techniques if needed.

-- Make the puzzle solver code easy to extend when adding new solving techniques.
+- Make the solver code easy to extend when adding new solving techniques.
 I.e. adding a new solving technique should not require changing code for existing techniques.

 Terminology
 -----------

-Cells, Rows, Columns, Boxs
+Cells, Rows, Columns, Boxes

-    Each individual puzzle cell contains a value from 1 to 9.
+    Each puzzle cell contains a value from 1 to 9.
     Cells are arranged in a grid of 9 rows and 9 columns.
     The grid is divided into nine non-overlapping 3x3 boxes.
+    Maybe add support for different sized grids (4x4, 9x9, 16x16, etc).

 Candidates

-    This is the set of possible values for a Cell when the actual cell value is not yet known.
-When the puzzle is empty, the candidate set for every cell contains the numbers 1 to 9.
+    The set of possible values for a Cell when the actual cell value is not yet known.
+When the puzzle is empty, the candidate set for every cell will be the set of numbers from 1 to 9 inclusive.

 Constraint Group

-    A row, column or box.
-The 9 cells in a constraint group are constrained together because they must contain numbers 1 to 9 without repeats.
+    A grouping of 9 cells in a row, column or box.
+The cells in any constraint must contain numbers 1 to 9 without repeats.

-    Every cell is a member of more than one constraint group; more specifically every cell is a member of 3 constraint groups: a row, a column and a box.
+    Every cell can be a member of more than one constraint group; more specifically every cell is a member of 3 constraint groups: a row, a column and a box.

-    When a cell value is known, the value can be removed from the candidates of all other cells in the cell's constraint groups.
+    When a cell value is known, the value can be removed from the candidates of all other cells in the cell's 3 associated constraint groups.

 Listeners

-    Each cell has a list of listeners which want to be notified when the cell value is set or it's candidates change.
+    Each cell has a list of listeners need to be notified when the cell value is set or it's candidates change.

+    A constraint group will listen for cell values being set to a new known value.
+It will then be able to remove the value from the candidates of all other cells in the constraint group.
+    This is how it can prevent duplicate cells in the

     (Might a constraint group also have listeners?)